darasus/ai-blog/content/googles-monopoly-how-the-tech-giant-controls-our-lives.md

   that you're more likely to click on ads for expensive products than you would be when you're feeling happy and upbeat.
 This is because Google Shopping shows ads based on your recent purchases.
+intro: >-
+  Google is becoming more and more like a digital version of The Truman Show.
+In the movie, Truman (played by Jim Carrey) is the unwitting subject of a hidden camera show that takes place in the fictional town of Seahaven, where he lives with his perfect-in-every-way mother and her husband, who happens to be his best friend.
+The show’s entire purpose is to capture every moment of his life for the entertainment of an audience watching from outside the town.

+  In real life, Google has become something similar: It’s a company whose purpose is to capture every moment of our lives for the entertainment of an audience watching from outside our world.

+  You might not know this if you live, work, and play exclusively online — as many people now do — but Google realizes more about you than any other company on earth.
 ---

 ## Why does Google know so much about us?